-General Procedure:
+Missing Student General Procedures:

-The Morningside official receiving the report will collect and document the following information at the time of the report:

-- 1. The name and relationship of the person making the report. - 2.
-The date, time, and location that the missing student was last seen. - 3.
-The missing student's cell phone number (if known by the reporter).

-The Morningside College official receiving the report will contact the Dean of Students (or their designee) in order to inform him/her of the situation and to receive additional consultation.
-They will ascertain if/when any other members of the campus and the Vice President of External Relations need to be contacted.
+- 1. The Morningside official receiving the report will collect and document the following information at the time of the report: - a.
+The name and relationship of the person making the report. - b.
+The date, time, and location of the missing student was last seen. - c.
+The missing student's cell phone number (if known by the reporter) - 2.
+The Morningside University official receiving the report will contact the Director of Campus Safety and Security who will in turn notify the Vice President for Student Life and Enrollment (or their designee) in order to inform him/her on the situation and to receive additional consultation.
+They will ascertain if/when any other members of the campus and the Vice President for University Engagement needs to be contacted.

-Upon notification from an entity that a student may be missing, Morningside College may use any or all the following resources to assist in locating the student.

-- 1. Call the student's room. - 2.
-Go to the student's residence hall room. - 3.
-Talk to the student's RA, roommate, and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time, and location the student was last seen. - 4.
-Secure a current student ID (from Campus Security) or other photo of the student from a friend. - 5.
-Call and text the student's cell phone and any other numbers on record. - 6.
-Send the student an email. - 7.
-Check all possible locations mentioned by the parties above including but not limited to, library, residence hall lounges, student commons, fitness center, workplace etc. The Campus Security Department and the Office of Residence Life may be asked to assist in order to expedite the search process. - 8.
+- 3. Upon notification from an entity that a student may be missing, Morningside University may use any or all the following resources to assist in locating the student: - a.
+Call and text the student's cell phone and all any other numbers on record. - b.
+Check the student's room. - c.
+Check when their fob was last used. - d.
+Talk to the student's RA, roommate, and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time, and location the student was last seen. - e.
+Secure a current student ID (from Campus Safety and Security) or another photo of the student from a friend. - f.
+Send the student an email. - g.
+Information Services to check email logs or if they can ping their computer on campus. - h.
+Check all possible locations mentioned by the parties above including but not limited to, library, residence hall lounges, student commons, fitness center, etc. The Campus Safety and Security Department and the Office of Residence Life may be asked to assist in order to expedite the search process. - i.
 Contact or call other on-campus or off-campus friends or contacts that are made known.
-This includes checking a student's social networking sites such as Instagram, Facebook, or Twitter. - 9.
+This includes checking a student's social networking sites such as Facebook or Twitter. - j.
 Ascertain the student's car make, model, and license plate number.
-A member of the Campus Security Department will also check Morningside College parking lots for the presence of the student's vehicle. - 10.
-Send out an emergency notification text message via the Morningside College Emergency Notification System (ENS) to the campus alerting the campus of situation to ask for help in locating the student.
-The Morningside College technology staff may be asked to obtain email logs in order to determine the last log in or access of the Morningside network.
-Once all information is collected and documented and the Dean of Students (or their designee) is consulted, Morningside staff may contact the local police to report the information.
-(Note: If in the course of gathering information as described above, foul play is evident or strongly indicated, the police can be contacted immediately.)
-If it is necessary to contact the local or state authorities, police procedure and protocol will be followed by the college.
+A member of the Campus Safety and Security Department will also check Morningside University parking lots for the presence of the student's vehicle. - k.
+Send out an emergency notification text message via the Morningside University Emergency Notification System (ENS) to the campus alerting the campus of situation to ask for help in locating the student. - 4.
+Once all information is collected and documented and campus officials have been consulted and it is determined that the person is missing, Morningside Campus Safety and Security will contact the local police with jurisdiction to report the information within 24 hours of the person being missing.
+If in the course of gathering information as described above, foul play is evident or strongly indicated, the police will be contacted immediately.
+If is it necessary to contact state authorities, police procedure and protocol will be followed by the University.